 PhishMe.com, a provider of phishing-defense solutions for the enterprise, released a report a couple of years ago, according to which 93% of phishing emails now contain ransomware.

-Phishing email campaigns from the first three months of 2016 has seen a 6.3 million increase in raw numbers, due primarily to a ransomware upsurge against the last quarter of 2015.
+Phishing email campaigns have seen a 6.3 million increase in raw numbers, due primarily to a ransomware upsurge against the last quarter of 2015.
 That is a staggering 789% jump.

 The scary growth of phishing emails containing ransomware is mostly due to the fact that ransomware is becoming easier to develop thanks to the ransomware-as-a-service (RaaS), the high ROI cyber crooks get, and the relative safety and anonymity of its creators.
 The demanded ransom is usually bearably high so victims choose to just pay it in exchange for their decrypted files and get it over with, rather than struggling to recover their data, which may turn into a total havoc in the end.
 But the very fact that victims often choose to pay the cyber crooks is what encourages them to spread ransomware viruses even more.

-How Cyber Crooks Craft the Perfect Email Scam with Ransomware
+How Cybercriminals Craft the Perfect Email Scam with Ransomware

 Again, spam emails are the cyber crooks’ favourite way to distribute ransomware.
 It simply works.
 The malicious email is carefully crafted to imitate a legitimate sender.
 And, if the user is in a hurry, or curious enough or simply not aware of the dangers that may hide in his inbox, he will open it.